ursle/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repo is created for the datascientis's toolbox course project.
+This repo is created for "The Data Scientist's Toolbox" course project.